wpj/julienne/core/julienne/README.md

 let builder = await site.compile();
 ```

-Compiles the site's Webpack bundle and returns a `Builder` object, which can be
+Builds the site's application bundle and returns a `Builder` object, which can
-used to inspect the result of the compilation and write the pages, files, and
+be used to inspect the result of the build and write the pages, files, and
-compilation to the public output directory.
+client application bundle to the public output directory.

 ### build()